marcw/rss-writer/README.md

 ## Why a new Rss writing library?

 At the time of writing this library, the current state of feed writing libraries was not satisfying.
-What I found was either hard to extend, too generic, or were not taking advantage of best practices in order to reduce the [Time To First Byte](https://en.wikipedia.org/wiki/Time_To_First_Byte).
+What I found was either difficult to extend, too generic, or wasn't taking advantage of best practices in order to reduce the [Time To First Byte](https://en.wikipedia.org/wiki/Time_To_First_Byte).

 ## Why should I use this over other libraries?